fatalfeel/proton_cm_open/README.md

 select correct dlls of ogles-1/2 on RT3DApp/bin,

-RT3DApp/bin/update_OGLES1/2.bat will help you do it.
+xxxxxx/bin/update_OGLES1/2.bat will help you do it.

-When meet some texture black in win32, its libGLESv2.dll simulator problem.
+When meet some texture black in win32, its libGLESv2.dll simulator's problem.

 5.